Vungle/ios-sdk-sample/README.md

 ### Version Info
-The Vungle iOS SDK supports iOS 7+, iOS 10 with limited ad tracking, and both 32bit and 64bit apps.
+The Vungle iOS SDK supports iOS 8+, iOS 10 with limited ad tracking, and both 32bit and 64bit apps.

 Our newest iOS SDK (5.0.0) was released on May 10th, 2017.
 Please ensure you are using Xcode 7.0 or higher to ensure smooth integration.

 ## Release Notes
-### 5.0.0-Beta 1
+### 5.1.0
-* Placements feature implemented.
+* Launched new Placements feature.
+* Added Native Flex View ad unit.
+* Added Moat Viewability technology.
+* Added GZIP for faster network transfers.
+* Migrate MRAID to WKWebView on iOS 9 and 10 to address memory leak in UIWebView.
+* Disabled iOS 7 support.

 ### 4.1.0
 * Fix for occurrence of a black screen at the end of video